8n8/bike/README.md

 7. Install the dependencies with ```pip install -r requirements.txt```.
 8. If you wish, run the tests with ```pytest```.

-## Playing the game
+# Playing the game

 Run the command ```python run_game_manual.py```.

 The top part of the window shows the images from the four cameras mounted on the robot: left, top, right and back.
 The lower part is an arial view of the simulated world, showing the robot as a large red dot and the obstacles as small black dots.

 There are two arrows drawn on the robot.
 The red one is the actual velocity of the robot and the black is the desired velocity.
 The aim of the game is to keep the two arrows the same length and pointing in the same direction.
+You will notice that the world is centered on the robot, so for example when you turn right, it looks like the whole world rotates to the left instead.

 Keyboard controls: